touchHLE/touchHLE/README.md

 2. Hold the Shift key and Right-click on the empty space in the folder window.
 3. Click “Open with PowerShell”.
 4. You can then type `.\touchHLE.exe "YourAppNameHere.ipa"` (or `.app` as appropriate) and press enter.
-5. You may want to type `.\touchHLE.exe` to see the available options for things like game controllers.
+5. You may want to type `.\touchHLE.exe --help` to see the available options for things like game controllers.
+You can use options by adding a space after the app name (outside the quotes) and then writing the option's name.
+Options must be separated by spaces.

 Currently language detection doesn't work on Windows.
 To change the language preference reported to the app, you can type `SET LANG=` followed by an ISO 639-1 language code, then press Enter, before running the app.
 Some common language codes are: `en` (English), `de` (Deutsch), `es` (español), `fr` (français), `it` (italiano) and `ja` (日本語).
 Bear in mind that it's the app itself that determines which languages are supported, not the emulator.